zdietzen/2015-Fall-Cohort/README.md

 Currently there's a **Projects** folder and a **Lessons** folder.

-In the Projects folder, you'll find subfolders for each project to be completed.
-Each subfolder will contain a text file with the requirements for that project, and any materials that you'll need to get that project off the ground.
+You'll find all the projects to be completed in the Projects folder.
+Each project will contain a **README.md** file with the requirements for that project, and any materials that you'll need to complete it.

-I'll be adding a subfolder to the Lessons folder every day, with a text file containing a summary of the topics we discussed.
+You'll find notes on topics covered for each day in the Lessons folder.
+I'll add to this folder at the end of each day with notes on the class and any external resources I may mention.

 If you get stuck with a project outside of class or have any course related questions: